-- Agreement Includes decisions by associations of undertakings and concerted practices unless otherwise stated, or as the context so demands. - Buyer Refers to the end-user consumer, and/or an undertaking that buys products as inputs for production or for resale, as the context demands. - Intellectual Property Refers to the rights granted under the Patents Act, Trade Rights (IPRs) Marks Act, Copyright Act, Plant Varieties Protection Act, Layout-designs of Integrated Circuits Act, Registered Designs Act, Geographical Indications Act and trade secrets. - Product Refers to goods and/or services. - Seller Refers to the primary producer, an undertaking that sells products as inputs for further production, and/or an undertaking that sells goods and services as a final product, as the context demands. - Undertaking Refers to any person, being an individual, a body corporate, an unincorporated body of persons or any other entity, capable of carrying on commercial or economic activities relating to goods or services, as the context demands.
-Includes individuals operating as sole proprietorships, companies, firms. businesses. partnerships. co-operatives, societies. business chambers, trade associations and non profit-making organisations.
+Agreement Includes decisions by associations of undertakings and concerted practices unless otherwise stated, or as the context so demands.
+Buyer Refers to the end-user consumer, and/or an undertaking that buys products as inputs for production or for resale, as the context demands.
+Intellectual Property Rights (IPRs) Refers to the rights granted under the patents Act, Copyright Act, Plant Varieties Protection Act, Layout-designs of Integrated Circuits Act, Registered Designs Act and trade secrets.
+Product Refers to goods and/or services.
+Seller Refers to the primary producer, an undertaking that sells products as inputs for further production, and/or an undertaking that sells goods and services as a final product, as the context demands.
+Undertaking Refers to any person, being an individual, a body corporate, an unincorporated body of persons or any other entity, capable of carrying on commercial or economic activities relating to goods or services, as the context demands.
+Includes individuals operating as sole proprietorships, companies, partnerships, co-operatives, business chambers, trade associations and non profit-making organisations.